 HYPE (Helping Young People to Employment) is a job-readiness and financial literacy program was started by Faith Foundation Resources in 2011 as a response to the gap in training that young people receive before entering the workforce.
 This professional training program teaches youth and young adults ages 16-21.
-The professional development team conducts an 8-week training program that culminates in each program participant being interviewed for a real job by a hiring manager.
+The professional development team conducts a 6-week training program that culminates in each program participant being interviewed for a real job by a hiring manager.
 HYPE classes are currently offered in Illinois and Michigan.
 For more information on our upcoming classes and program content, please use the contact form.

 Our students are truly taking advantage of the skills learned from participating in the H.Y.P.E. program.
 Click to view our article of one of the many student success stories, highlighted on ABC News.

 Teen Power is FFR HIV and AIDS awareness/prevention program geared toward educating teens, and young adults on HIV prevention through information, role play, and skit.
 “If Only for One Night” skit looks at teen dating through the eyes of high school students.
 Using performing arts as a way to bring awareness to foster healthy sexual choices for teens and the young adult community.

 The skit addresses how one night of drinking, partying and unprotected sex could change a teenager’s life and future.
 The future goal of Faith Foundation is to take our “If Only for One Night” play to surrounding colleges and universities to heighten the awareness of this important subject matter.